 Your personal data may be provided to:

-- Service providers who process personal data on behalf of the Law Firm such as IT service providers, recruitment agencies, etc. These providers process your personal data on the grounds of an agreement with the Law Firm, upon strict following of the Law Firm’s instructions and only to the extent necessary for the performance of their duties;
+• Service providers which process personal data on Our behalf such as IT service providers, recruitment agencies, etc. These providers process Your personal data on the grounds of an agreement concluded with Us, in strict compliance with Our instructions and only to the extent necessary for the performance of the activities assigned to them;

-6. What are your rights with regard to the processing of your personal data?
+- What are Your rights with regard to the processing of Your personal data?

-With regard to the processing of your personal data by the Law Firm for the purposes specified in this Privacy Notice you have the following rights which you can exercise by sending an e-mail to:
+With regard to the processing of Your Personal data by the Law Firm for the purposes specified in this Privacy Notice You have the following rights:

-- Right of information: to obtain information regarding the processing of your personal data by the Law Firm.
-The present notice has been prepared and made available to you with respect of this right.
+• Right of information: to obtain information regarding the processing of Your personal data on Our part.
+The present notice has been prepared and made available to You with respect to this right.

-- Right of erasure: to request the erasure of your personal if there are the grounds for this provided for in the Regulation;
+• Right of erasure: to request the erasure of Your personal data if there are the grounds for this provided for in the Regulation;

-- Right of restriction of processing: to request restriction of processing of your personal data if there are the grounds for this provided for in the Regulation;
+• Right of restriction of processing: to request restriction of processing of Your personal data within the limits provided for in the Regulation, if there are grounds for this;

-- Notification of third parties to whom the personal data has been provided, of any rectification, erasure or restriction of processing of personal data unless this is impossible or requires a disproportionate effort on behalf of the Law Firm;
+• Notificationof third parties to whom the personal data has been provided, of any rectification, erasure or restriction of processing of personal data unless this is impossible or requires a disproportionate effort on Our part;

-- Right not to be subject to a decision based solely on automated processing (i.e. without human intervention), incl. profiling pursuant to the Regulation.
-For avoidance of any doubt the Law Firm shall not process your personal data in this manner.
+• Right not to be subject to a decision based solely on automated processing (i.e. without human intervention), including profiling within the meaning of the Regulation.
+For avoidance of any doubt We do not process Your personal data in this manner.